 Licenses and Homemade Baked Goods

 A 2017 Lafayette County Circuit Court decision, and later court clarifications, prohibited enforcement of licensing requirements for home bakers who make baked goods that are not potentially hazardous and sell those items directly to consumers.
 On Dec.
 28, 2022, the Lafayette County Circuit Court extended that ruling to home producers who make any foods that are not potentially hazardous, and who sell those items directly to consumers.
-The Department has appealed.
+The Department appealed.
 On May 30, 2023, the Wisconsin Court of Appeals put the Dec.
 28, 2022, order on hold pending final resolution of the appeal.
+On Nov.19, 2024, the Wisconsin Court of Appeals issued a decision reversing the Dec.
+28, 2022 order.

 Home Producers of Baked Goods